tschaffter/unifi-controller/README.md

 ## Create new user

+All Raspberry Pis come with the default username `pi`, so changing this will immediately make the Raspberry Pi more secure.

-1. Create the new user `tschaffter` and set its password
+1. Create the new user (here `tschaffter`).

     ```console
     sudo -s